 - To qualify for the essay option, fill out and submit an Essay Advisor/Advisee Mutual Work Agreement form at least two weeks before the beginning of your research.
-In the extremely unlikely event that you need to change advisors mid-research, please contact Alison Morrow.
+Note the form requires the signature of you, your essay advisor, and the Robotics Director of Education.
+In the extremely unlikely event that you need to change advisors mid-research, please contact Sonya Brown.
 You are not admitted into the essay option until you have submitted an Essay Advisor/Advisee Mutual Work Agreement form, and that form has been approved by the program. - 2.
 It is recommended that students meet with their essay advisors to develop a timeline for research and essay writing, and that portions of the essay be written as the research proceeds.
 For example, the introduction, background, and motivation for the research can and should often be written in the very early stages of the research.
 It is highly recommended that the student and advisor choose a second reader to review the essay.
-At least one reader must be a primary faculty in LCSR, and have their primary appointment in the Whiting School, or be approved by the Robotics Curriculum Committee. - 3.
-Register for Essay Research classes - The correct course is 620.801 Robotics Graduate Research, please register in the section with your research advisor (if you have questions about this, talk to Alison Morrow). - If you are on non-resident status, sign up for the Non-Resident Course instead: EN.910.600 - If you have any questions about this requirement, confirm you are signed up for the correct course with Alison Morrow. - 4.
-Your essay must be submitted to your advisor for edits at least four weeks before the Robotics essay submission deadline - 5.
-The final version of the master's essay must be submitted, with the cover page signed by the student's advisor, to the LCSR Academic Staff and EDT (Electronic Theses and Dissertation staff) by the essay completion date.
-See Alison Morrow for updated deadline information.
+At least one reader must be a primary faculty in LCSR, and have their primary appointment in the Whiting School, or be approved by the Robotics Education Director. - 3.
+Register for Essay Research classes - The correct course is 620.801 Robotics Graduate Research, please register in the section with your research advisor (if you have questions about this, talk to Sonya Brown). - If you are on non-resident status, sign up for the Non-Resident Course instead: EN.910.600 - If you have any questions about this requirement, confirm you are signed up for the correct course with Sonya Brown. - 4.
+Your essay must be submitted to your advisor for edits at least four weeks before the Robotics essay submission deadline

+5. The final version of the master's essay must be submitted, with the cover page signed by the student's advisor, to the LCSR Academic Staff and EDT (Electronic Theses and Dissertation staff) by the essay completion date.
+See Sonya Brown for updated deadline information.